 Lyon Keynote Speaker

 Duncan Stevens can be hired as an inspirational motivational speaker in Lyon.
-As a keynote speaker, he assists many of the world’s most recognisable companies, teams and executives become more influential and more effective and adapt to economic changes through what they say and how they act.
+As a keynote speaker, he assists many of the world’s most recognizable companies, teams and executives unlock their influencing potential and become more collaborative and more effective and adapt to economic changes through what they say and how they act.

 With over a decade of expertise, Duncan has established himself as an in-demand professional keynote speaker due to his content-rich, highly engaging, inspiring and entertaining keynote speeches and masterclasses.
-He is the founder and CEO of the Influence Association Influence Association and best-selling author of the best-selling book Effective Influence.
-He is a highly successful entrepreneur, critically acclaimed ‘mentalist’ and is widely regarded as one of the world’s leading authorities on influence, persuasion, effectiveness and adapting to industry changes.
+He is a critically acclaimed mentalist, founder and CEO of the Influence Association and best-selling author of the best-selling book Effective Influence.
+As a highly successful entrepreneur, and professional ‘mentalist’, he is widely regarded as one of the world’s leading authorities on influence, persuasion, and their application into the sales process and becoming more collaborative to adopt a global mindset.

 Duncan’s humorous, engaging and visual keynote speeches inspire delegates to adopt new perspectives.
-He is regularly hired as a sales keynote speaker, leadership keynote speaker and teamwork keynote speaker to increase efficiency and navigate industry changes.
-His collaboration with teams and leaders, whether it’s through leadership coaching, sales training, or speaking takes teams and individuals from good to excellent or from excellent to market-leading through difficult times.
+He is regularly hired as an influence keynote speaker or sales keynote speaker to increase efficiency and navigate industry changes.
+His collaboration speaking takes teams and individuals from good to excellent or from excellent to market-leading through difficult times.
 Before Duncan become a keynote speaker, he gained an Honours degree in Business Management, served as an officer in the UK’s Royal Navy, was a business coach and mentor as well as a senior manager for some globally recognised companies.
 Learn more about Duncan here.

-With over a decade of prior experience, Duncan is globally acknowledged as the premier authority on persuasion and high performance.
+With over a decade of prior experience, Duncan is globally acknowledged as the premier authority on influence and persuasion.
 All of his keynote presentations are relevant, tailored to each event, memorable and inspiring.
 He is widely acknowledged as an easy-to-work-with speaker and has delivered his presentations at summits and sales kick-offs globally and all throughout Lyon.

 Watch Duncan’s Lyon Extended Showreel Below: